mahozad/theme-switch/README.md

 }
 ```

-### Example styling of a page
+## Example styling of a page based on the selected theme

-In one of your CSS stylesheets, specify your desired styles for light and dark themes.
+In your CSS stylesheet, specify your desired styles for light and dark themes.
 One way is to define [custom CSS properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) for your colors, sizes, etc. and redefine them (if needed) with new values for the dark theme:

 ```css